 The Manson Brothers Midnight Zombie Massacre is the latest in a long line of crossovers between horror and professional wrestling.
-From wrestling personas like The Undertaker, Abyss and Kane,.
-Glenn Jacobs, the wrestler who portrayed Kane went on to star in See No Evil and its sequel joining “Rowdy” Roddy Piper, Goldberg, Gene Snisky and a host of others who went from the ring to the crimson screen.
-And then there’s films like WrestleMassacre, Pro Wrestlers Vs Zombies, and 100 Acres of Hell that fuse the two together.
+From wrestling personas like The Undertaker, Abyss, and Kane,.
+Glenn Jacobs, the wrestler who portrayed Kane went on to star in See No Evil and its sequel joining “Rowdy” Roddy Piper, Goldberg, Gene Snisky, and a host of others who went from the ring to the crimson screen.
+And then there are films like WrestleMassacre, Pro Wrestlers Vs Zombies, and 100 Acres of Hell that fuse the two together.
 Where does The Manson Brothers Midnight Zombie Massacre fit into this roster?
 Is it a main eventer?
 Or just another jabroni?

 Forced back on the indie circuit promoter Vic Quickbuck (D.B.
 Sweeny, Fire in the Sky, Captive State) books them for a Halloween Eve cage match.
 But when the Chinese growth hormone several other wrestlers have been taking turns out to have zombification as a side effect this event is going to give a new meaning to “Hell in a Cell”.

 Written by its stars Mike Carey and Chris Margetis and directed by Max Martini (SGT.
 Will Gardner, Sabotage), The Manson Brothers Midnight Zombie Massacre plays out its first act as a wrestling comedy as we follow the brothers backstage and through the match that sets up their Halloween gig.
 It’s amusing and not that far removed from some of the stories I’ve heard from guys who’ve been in the indies.